 I can fortunately say I have not personally suffered from this one, although I have seen it.
 This most certainly ties in with the latter, and personally I do think that this is a side effect of prolonged pondering on why “my code always is better than yours”.
 This often leads to garbled code with cryptic variable declarations that mean nothing to anyone but the person who wrote it.
 If a company has one or more of these types of people mentoring other developers, trainees will pick up the mentor’s own “unique” way of coding that will be difficult to debug and hard to change.
 Are humble enough to treat you as a peer.
 They try to write the simplest code possible and take every opportunity to learn with you.
 I have worked with developers like these.
 They were all excellent working experiences that I have cherished and still remember.
 I learned so much from working with them and I have seen others with similar experiences releasing quality software despite the hardest challenges and the steepest of deadlines.
 If you as a developer fall into this category, don’t think how you can teach a beginner.
 Think about how a beginner can teach you and how much you want to be remembered by that beginner.

-This is a bit shorter to summarize, although in essence this is the that situation when you compare yourself based upon challenges that where either very easy or that you didn’t solve completely on your own, although you do claim to have.
+The essence of this is that when you compare yourself based upon challenges that where either very easy or that you didn’t solve completely on your own, although you do claim to have.
 Even though the description of humble does not say it, being humble is also appreciating others and whether you have written that code that fixed that bug or not.
 If someone helps you, show appreciation for that person.
 This will build trust with that person, and they will be more forthcoming in the future because they will know how much you have appreciated the input they have given.
 Some people see this as a form of submission or weakness because they could have solved the problem on their own if they had more time.
 This is not weakness, this is a strength and a form of respect that you show others as you work with them.

 The opposite side of the spectrum can cause problems too.
 This is when you solve problems on your own even if it has been days trying to solve them without asking for help in fear that others might think less of you.
 Asking help and collaborating on a a problem can be fun and shouldn’t be thought of as a weakness.
 In fact, if you ever heard of the principle of “fail fast” this is very similar.
 The faster you fail, the sooner you will solve the problem, the faster you make other aware you failed, the faster others can help you solving the problem.
 Easy problems are not fun to solve with others, hard problems are what bond people.